[Remote] Software Product Manager – NVIDIA Base Command Manager at NVIDIA

 Responsibilities

-• Leading the end-to-end product lifecycle from new features to supporting new AI platforms
+• Leading the end-to-end product lifecycle, from new features to supporting new AI platforms, delivering multiple releases per year

-• Collaborating with cross-functional teams to successfully implement product strategies and roadmaps
+• Collaborating with cross-functional teams, including engineering, marketing, and sales, to successfully implement product strategies and roadmaps

-• Applying sophisticated product management software to monitor progress and track metrics
+• Applying sophisticated product management software to monitor progress, track metrics, and report on the success of product initiatives

 Skills